barryclark/jekyll-now/README.md

 ## Moar!

-I've created a more detailed walkthrough of [**Getting Started With Jekyll**](http://www.smashingmagazine.com/?p=197342), check it out if you'd like a more detailed walkthrough and some background on Jekyll. :metal:
+I've created a more detailed walkthrough over at the Smashing Magazine website: [**Build A Blog With Jekyll And GitHub Pages**](http://www.smashingmagazine.com/?p=197342).
+Check it out if you'd like a more detailed walkthrough and some background on Jekyll. :metal:

 It covers: